-- Alas, Poor Villain: Oriko was never truly evil although her methods were pretty brutal, and she died protecting the lifeless body of Kirika.
+- Alas, Poor Villain: Oriko was never truly evil, although her methods were pretty brutal, and she died protecting the lifeless body of Kirika.

-- All There in the Manual: The first collection included artwork of three of the witches in their original Magical Girl identities, specifically Cecil, Stacy, and Virginia, but not what their original names or abilities were.
-The fact that Rosasharn didn't have a Magical Girl form included has led fans to believe she was originally a familiar.
+- All There in the Manual: The first collection included artwork of three of the witches in their original magical girl identities, specifically Cecil, Stacy, and Virginia, but not what their original names or abilities were.
+The fact that Rosasharn didn't have a magical girl form included has led fans to believe she was originally a familiar.

 - Always in Class One: Just like in the manga adaptation of the original, Mami is shown to be in class 3-A.